kisvegabor/lvgl_upstream/docs/integration/chip/renesas.rst

 .. dropdown:: RA Family

    - The official IDE of Renesas is called e² studio.
 As it's Eclipse-based, it runs on Windows, Linux, and Mac as well.
 The RA family requires the latest version with FSP 5.3.
-It can be downloaded `here <https://www.renesas.com/us/en/software-tool/flexible-software-package-fsp>`__.
+It can be downloaded from `here <https://www.renesas.com/us/en/software-tool/flexible-software-package-fsp>`__.

    - JLink is used for debugging, it can be downloaded `here <https://www.segger.com/downloads/jlink/>`__.